dfinity/internet-identity/src/internet_identity/stable_memory/README.md

     ```
 ### Using the Local Replica

-The stable memory can also be copied from the local replica from the following path:
+The stable memory can also be copied from the local replica from the following path `DFX_STATE/state/replicated_state/node-100/state/tip/canister_states/CANISTER_ID/stable_memory.bin`, where DFX_STATE expands to:
-`~/Library/Application Support/org.dfinity.dfx/network/local/state/replicated_state/node-100/state/tip/canister_states/CANISTER_ID/stable_memory.bin`
+* on mac os: `~/Library/Application Support/org.dfinity.dfx/network/local`
+* on linux: `$HOME/.local/share/dfx/network/local`
+* for legacy projects where dfx.json defines the local network (relative to `dfx.json`): `dfx/network/local`

 ## Registering the DFX Key as II Device